-AP FACT CHECK: Claims from the Democratic debate
+AP FACT CHECK: Dems implore fact checkers to back them up

 Klobuchar took the lead in the Senate on legislation passed by the House that would extend the law’s protections to help women who are threatened by abusive partners who are not a spouse, ex-spouse or parent of a common child — in other words, boyfriends or dating partners.
 But that effort, opposed by the National Rifle Association, has been hung up in the Senate.

+Xi serves as the head of the ruling Communist Party’s Politburo Standing Committee and is also head of state and leader of the party’s military wing, the People’s Liberation Army.
+The Politburo and its standing committee aren’t generally viewed as a check on his power.
+Although Xi’s moves to accumulate power have been criticized by some non-party intellectuals, he faces no clear rivals or constraints on his power.

+However, a faltering economy and the knock-on effects of the coronavirus outbreak that originated in China are seen as placing him under greater pressure than he has previously faced.

-Associated Press writers Alexandra Jaffe, Ricardo Alonso-Zaldivar, Matthew Daly, Calvin Woodward and Amanda Seitz contributed to this report.
+Associated Press writers Alexandra Jaffe, Amanda Seitz, Ricardo Alonso-Zaldivar and Matthew Daly contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.